 With the current Covid-19 situation, many conferences all around the world are being cancelled, postponed or moved online.

-We hope that the SwissMAP Research Station will be inaugurated as planned in Les Diablerets in January 2021.
+We hope that the SwissMAP Research Station program will begin as planned in Les Diablerets in January 2021.

 If this were not possible, we will propose alternative solutions for all SRS events.
 This may be another location, an online set-up or a mix of SRS-based talks and remote participation.
 We are committed to making the events planned for 2021 take place in all foreseeable situations.